-What we do in both Game Changer and Authority Accelerator.
-We have the clients present their models to us, we often also present the same models (in Authority Accelerator), so that the clients can make any adjustments, see how it all fits together and so on.
+We have the clients present their models to us, we often also present the same models, so that the clients can make any adjustments, see how it all fits together and so on.

 We ideally recommend presenting it to someone who is skilled at understanding Visual Models so you can get the highest quality feedback.

-In fact, it’s a major part of the reason why we included feedback sessions in our DIY course – Game Changer.
-So if you’ve made Visual Models and you want feedback on them from us, the Game Changer course is the place to go.
+In fact, it’s a major part of the reason why we included feedback sessions in our DIY course – Craft Your Pitch.
+So if you’ve made Visual Models and you want feedback on them from us, the Craft Your Pitch course is the place to go.

 Stage 4 – Package

 Next is packaging.
 This is all about streamlining your services using your visual models and creating multiple income streams at different levels in your funnel.

 A large part of scaling is simplification.
 If all your products are based on the same set of Visual Models, it’s incredibly easy to deliver and to train other people to deliver the content/services.